Building sustainable financial products

 In all cases, it is expected that the product or service is, or has the potential to be, financially significant to the organisation as a whole.

-Please ensure you have reviewed and understood the Conditions of Entry before submitting your entry.
+Please ensure you have reviewed and understood the Terms and Conditions for the Awards before submitting your entry.

-If you have any queries about the categories or awards process, please contact our Awards Manager at firstname.lastname@example.org.
+If you have any queries about the categories or awards process, please contact email@example.com

-- 2017 winner’s case study: Through innovative financing of the business model by its parent, Strasser Capital, MEP Werke was able to lease solar power systems and other energy efficient appliances to German house owners on terms which are more accessible to ordinary households than previously available.
+- 2017 winner’s case study (Start-up and growing enterprises): Through innovative financing of the business model by its parent, Strasser Capital, MEP Werke was able to lease solar power systems and other energy efficient appliances to German house owners on terms which are more accessible to ordinary households than previously available.

-- 2017 highly commended case study: FAST, the Finance Alliance for Sustainable Trade, is an international organisation set up to facilitate access to finance for SMEs working in sustainable agriculture and forestry sectors and so boost sustainable development.
+- 2017 highly commended case study (Public and not-for-profit sectors): FAST, the Finance Alliance for Sustainable Trade, is an international organisation set up to facilitate access to finance for SMEs working in sustainable agriculture and forestry sectors and so boost sustainable development.
 In 2016, to build on its expertise in creating a set of impact indicators and an understanding of ecologically intelligent approaches to agriculture and forestry, it launched AXiiS, an online platform, to match SMEs in the field with investment capital.

-- 2014 winner’s case study: Threadneedle launched a UK Social Bond Fund which give investors the opportunity to put their money into organisations that deliver socially desirable outcomes as well as financial returns.
+- 2014 winner’s case study (Innovative new idea): Threadneedle launched a UK Social Bond Fund which give investors the opportunity to put their money into organisations that deliver socially desirable outcomes as well as financial returns.